tatacoa/petproject/README.md

 ![image](images/uml_3.png)

 State Diagram:
 In this diagram each box represent one stage of the game  and describe it.
 Once the game start the player can have 3 states: 1: the police is killing rabbits, 2: The Rabbits kill the police and 3: The police has no more bullets and need to wait for a small period of time till some bullets are free again.
-The player win, wenn all the rabbits are killed and  loose when the rabbits kill him.
+The player win, wenn all the rabbits are killed and  lose when the rabbits kill him.

 ![image](images/uml_4.png)